Tr0im0n/Bioinformatics_Skills/README.md

 ##### *Observations:*
-In absence of hares, the plant mass would increase exponentially (but it is unrealistic, because of some constraints in nature, so the plant mass growth logistically.
+In the initial plot, it can be observed that if there were no hares, the plant mass would increase exponentially.
+However, this is not realistic because there are certain limitations in nature, which means the plant mass grows logistically.

-At higher plant mass density, the hare's consumption rate increases (reaches max saturation).

-The average number of births per individual (per capita birth rate) is proportional to the number of food consumed (plant mass for hares and hares for lynx).
-In other words, the number of hares's birth depends on the availability of plant mass, higher plant mass, higher chances of hares reproduction.
-Regarding lynx, higher availability of hares, higher chances of survival for lynx and their following reproduction.
+The average number of births per species is directly proportional to the amount of food consumed.
+In other words, when there is a high plant mass, there are higher chances of hare reproduction.
+Similarly, for lynx, the availability of hares is directly linked to their survival and reproduction rate.

-The rate at which carnivore (lynx) consumes the herbivore (hare) depends on the saturation of hares (they reach the maximum value).
+The rate at which a carnivore (lynx) consumes a herbivore (hare) depends on the saturation of hares.
+This means that when hares reach their maximum value, the consumption rate of lynx also reaches its maximum value because of their large availability.